-This multi-disciplinary program will focus on training pre-doctoral students and post-doctoral fellows in cancer biology so that they can effectively decipher important research questions associated with human cancer.
-To accomplish this objective, we have integrated the already established and successful programs in Signal Transduction and Mechanisms of Cancer Cell Survival, Cancer Progression and Metastasis, Tumor Microenvironment, Metabolomics, and Oxidative Stress and DNA Damage with clinical exposure into one cohesive program.
-The trainees will receive both didactic and non-didactic instruction, laboratory-based basic science research training in cancer research and cutting edge clinical applications, and career development as independent cancer biologists.
+This multi-disciplinary program focuses on training pre-doctoral students and post-doctoral fellows in cancer biology so that they can effectively decipher important research questions associated with human cancer.
+Our program integrates the already established and successful programs in Signal Transduction and Mechanisms of Cancer Cell Survival, Cancer Progression and Metastasis, Tumor Microenvironment, Metabolomics, and Oxidative Stress and DNA Damage with clinical exposure into one cohesive program.
+Trainees will receive both didactic and non-didactic instruction, including laboratory-based basic science research, exposure to cutting edge clinical applications, and career development opportunities.

-Training also involves participation in the Markey Cancer Center Seminar Series and a Cancer Biology Journal Club.
-A unique feature of this program is the interdisciplinary training opportunity that will emphasize bench to bedside (and vice versa) research topics to provide a bridge between the fundamental biology of cancer and clinical cancer.
-The ultimate objective is to develop a cadre of future scientists who can become leaders in integrative team approaches to understand the complex issue of cancer as it relates to potential prevention and treatment strategies.
+A unique feature of this program is the interdisciplinary training opportunity that will emphasize bench to bedside research topics to provide a bridge between the fundamental biology of cancer and clinical cancer.
+Our goal is to develop a cadre of future scientists who can become leaders in integrative team approaches to better understand the complex issue of cancer as it relates to prevention and treatment strategies.

-Moreover, to help ensure our commitment to the clinical-translation of basic science discoveries, Markey Cancer Center Associate Director Vivek Rangnekar, PhD, and Director Mark Evers, MD, will be PIs for this team-based training program.
-The University of Kentucky places a significant emphasis on training of minority students, post-doctoral researchers and physicians, and therefore this program will ensure the inclusion of individuals with under-represented racial and ethnic background to better serve our diverse society.
-Accordingly, this training program will train the next generation of cancer researchers to better understand and treat cancers using an interdisciplinary team approach.
+The University of Kentucky places a significant emphasis on training of minority students, post-doctoral researchers and physicians.
+This program will ensure the inclusion of individuals with under-represented racial and ethnic background to better serve our diverse society.

-In addition to the mentors listed below within the four themes, mentees may choose mentors who are not included on the T32 but work on cancer-related themes at the University of Kentucky.
-To apply for a pre- or post-doctoral position related to this training grant, download the complete application instructions (PDF, 27 KB), which includes submissions instructions and deadlines.
+In addition to the mentors listed below, mentees may choose mentors who are not included on the T32 but work on cancer-related topics at the University of Kentucky.

-Theme 1: Mechanisms of Cancer Cell Proliferation and Tumorigenesis
+Theme 1: Regulation of Cancer Cell Proliferation and Tumorigenesis

 Theme 4: Cancer Microenvironment and Metastasis